5am Saturday (2022 date TBD), Silverton, Colorado.

 This is not a normal run!
 This free, fat ass style run is meant to be nearly impossible to finish.
 Being experienced with off trail travel in burly mountains like the San Juans is required and pretty much essential to safely competing in this race.
 There are numerous hazards to a run like this and participation should not be taken lightly.
 Support is very limited compared to a normal trail race and rescue could take hours.

 This being a free, small scale, fat ass style run you will not be pampered like at a normal race, nor will you get much support or free stuff like t-shirts or prizes.
-There won't even be aid stations but you can have crew and or a drop bag at each of the three check points.
+There won't even be aid stations but you can have crew.

 This update will mention some stuff you should have/get and also some of our latest thoughts on the course.